openshift/osd-network-verifier/README.md

-A cli tool and set of libraries that verify the pre-configured networking components for non-STS OSD CCS clusters.
+A cli tool and set of libraries that verify the pre-configured networking components for ROSA and OSD CCS clusters.

 ## Overview